SciML/Catalyst.jl/docs/src/catalyst_applications/bifurcation_diagrams.md

 bif_dia = bifurcationdiagram(bprob, PALC(), 2, (args...) -> opts_br; bothside=true)
 nothing # hide
 ```
+(however, in this case these additional settings have no significant effect on the result)

 ## Bifurcation diagrams with disjoint branches
 Let's consider the previous case, but instead compute the bifurcation diagram over the interval *(2.0, 15.0)*: